wix-incubator/describe-heavy/README.md

 # describe-heavy

-do not run some test suits in wix-node-build watch mode (or wallaby)
+do not run some test suits in yoshi watch mode (or wallaby)

 this:
 ```js